PeterWangIntel/crosswalk-website/documentation/05-Installing_Crosswalk.md

 4. You should now see a white screen with a simple message at the top of the window.

 ### Tizen
+These steps assume you have the Tizen SDK installed and correctly configured on your system.
+You can use the Tizen emulator as a target for running and developing Crosswalk applications on Tizen.

-1. Log into the device as root by default:
+1. With the Tizen emulator started or a Tizen device connected to the computer, log into the device as root by default:

 ```sh
 sdb root on